What is resilience?

 How do we not succumb to our fears?

-Loss and uncertainty are part of life.
-We probably feel sad, frustrated, or angry when we experience loss.
-We may feel anxious when we face the unknown, when we live through change, and when we take risks.
+Loss and uncertainty are part of life. we feel sad, frustrated, and angry when we experience loss.
+As a result we may feel anxious when faced with the unknown.
+When we live through change, and take risks.
 These are normal feelings arising from some events at various times in our lives and if we are true to ourselves, we will not deny how we feel.
 These feelings are not pleasant, but they can be tolerated, and do not remain forever.
 Change is constant and it is important to embrace it and be confident on our capacity to adapt successfully.

-How do you persist when you feel like quitting?
+How do you stay resilient when you feel like quitting?

 Of course, it hurts when our dreams get derailed.
 Allow yourself to experience the frustration and disappointment that comes with failure, then gather your energy and get going again.
 It is no good denying your emotions, they are there, but make sure you look for another option to pursue rather than getting stuck in despairing.